 Photo credit: BY CIMSEC 2016-09-14 20:04:40

-In the 21st century humanity has created a world for which it may no longer be adapted.
-The pace and complexity of human enterprise now compromises environmental stability that provides 100% of the goods and services for our civilization and the Biosphere.
-The pace of change and depredation now confounds the ability of humanity to comprehend and therefore govern the interactive forces that control our lives.
+Humanity has created a world we are not genetically programmed to thrive in.
+The pace and complexity of human enterprise now encompasses an environment that provides one hundred percent of the goods and services for our civilization.
+The pace of change and environmental depredation confounds the ability of humanity to comprehend, and therefore govern the interactive forces that control our lives.
 In basic terms, our grasp now exceeds our knowledge.

 Climate change is not what you see outside today.
-The global climate is a multiple decade trend over the entire planet.
-One day in January, 2019 there were blizzard conditions and -35℉ in Fargo, North Dakota.
-At the same time it set a new record of 49.5℃ (121.28℉) in Port Augusta, Australia.
-The overall global trend is clearly warming at an unprecedented pace.
+The global climate is a multi-decade trend over the entire planet.
+One day in January 2019 there were blizzard conditions and -35℉ in Fargo, North Dakota.
+At the same time it was 49.5℃ (121.28℉) in Port Augusta, Australia.
+Neither of these temperatures is that striking on a yearly basis.
+What is atypical is that both cities are experiencing a warming trend when viewed over the past 50 years.
+This trend is happening around the world.
+By July of 2019, two locations in the Middle East hit record temperatures of 53.9℃ (129℉).
+The overall global trend is clearly warming at a pace that may be unprecedented in geologic history.
+Models indicate that some areas of the Middle East could approach summer temperatures of 57.2℃ to 60℃ (135℉ to 140℉), making them uninhabitable by mid-century.
+What happens to the millions of people living there?
 The consequences are far worse than most of humanity realizes.

 We have dithered away our chance for an inexpensive, safe transition to sustainable development.
-The worst case models have proven to be the most accurate.
-The most contemporary observational measurements show even greater rates of warming than those worst case models.
+The worst-case models have proven close but still short of reality.
+The most contemporary field measurements indicate rates of change that are even greater than many of those worst-case scenarios.
 We are rapidly approaching the limits of Earth's resilience to human insult.
-On a business as usual (BAU) pathway, there is a better than even chance that two in seven living today will die prematurely by mid-century.
-The United Nations warns that there is a less than 5% chance that humanity will be able to cut emissions enough to stay below 2℃ (3.6℉) of warming before the end of this century.
-With a BAU scenario, there is a 10 % chance warming could exceed 6℃ (10.8℉) and continue to warm for centuries.
-If humanity doesn't act in unison and immediately; there is the stark probability that we face the brutal dystopian world depicted in pulp fiction and film.
+On a business-as-usual (BAU) pathway, there is a better than even chance that two in seven living today will die prematurely by mid-century.
+The United Nations warns that there is a less than five percent chance that humanity will be able to cut emissions enough to stay below 2℃ (3.6℉) of warming before the end of this century.
+With a BAU scenario, there is a ten percent chance warming could exceed 6℃ (10.8℉) and continue to warm for centuries.
+If humanity doesn't act in unison and immediately, there is the stark probability that we face a brutal dystopian world depicted in pulp fiction and film.
 We are now faced with the cost and urgency of saving civilization and most of life on Earth.

-Could this be climate alarmist hyperbole as a highly vocal minority claims?
-The short answer is, no. There are 80 nations with national academies of science (NAS) to inform policy makers of the state of science and knowledge.
-Not one NAS disagrees that human activities are the major contributor to global warming and subsequent changes in the climate.
-Even the most cursory investigation on the subject, at any major university in the world, comes to the same conclusion.
+Could this be climate alarmist hyperbole, as a highly vocal minority claims?
+The short answer is an emphatic, no. There are eighty nations with national academies of science to inform policy makers of the state of science and knowledge.
+None of the national academies of science disagree that human activities are the major contributor to global warming and subsequent changes in the climate.
+Even the most cursory investigation of the subject, at any major university in the world, comes to the same conclusion.

 "Earth's climate is now changing faster than at any point in the history of civilization.
 The impacts of global climate change are already being felt in the United States and are projected to intensify in the future — but the severity of future impacts will depend largely on actions taken to reduce greenhouse gas emissions and to adapt to the changes that will occur."
 (2018, Fourth National Climate Assessment, Volume II; Impacts, Risks, and Adaptation in the United States)